Chronology

 December 7–30, 1949

 Ten-Thirty Gallery exhibits twenty oils and pastels along with work by ceramists Harry Schulke and Charles Lakosky.
-Works are described by Cleveland Press as “flat abstracts with objects like animals, plants and faces being faintly recognizable.”
+Works are described by Cleveland Press as "flat abstracts with objects like animals, plants and faces being faintly recognizable."20Frankel 1949

-Borrows book on nineteenth-century American painter George Catlin from colleague Roy Harvey Pearce.
-North American Indian themes begin to appear in paintings and drawings beginning in 1950.
+Sees book on nineteenth-century American painter George Catlin from colleague Roy Harvey Pearce.
+North American Indian themes begin to appear in paintings and drawings in 1950.21Oral history interview with Marie and Roy Harvey Pearce by Avis Berman, August 1, 2001, RLF Archives.

 1950